State Correction Officers and Security Hospital Treatment Assistants Plan

 You must select an option for the payment of your disability benefit.

 You, your employer or someone authorized with your power of attorney may file your application for disability retirement benefits.
+After filing an application, you may be asked to undergo one or more medical examinations.
 The application for disability retirement must be filed while in active service, or:

 - Within three months of the last date you were paid on the payroll; or